-2. Framework Testability
+2.2 Framework Testability

-Software testability means ease of revealing software faults through tests[15,16,17].
 For effective framework testing, high testability must be maintained when developing, adapting or extending a framework.
-Software testability can be affected directly or indirectly by many factors[15].
+Software testability, which means ease of revealing software faults through tests[15,16,17], can be affected directly or indirectly by many different factors[15].
 In this paper, we focus on the following four factors that have direct influence on framework testability: